A-Boring-Square/PyLogg/README.md

-To use just add this as a github submodule
+# To use just add this as a github submodule

+# No credit is needed use in whatever you want